staticpagesjs/twig-writer/README.md

 - if `data.output.path` is defined, use that.
 - if `data.output.url` is defined, append `.html` and use that.
-- if `data.headers.path` is defined, replace extension to `.html` and use that.
+- if `data.header.path` is defined, replace extension to `.html` and use that.
 - if nothing matches, name it `unnamed-{n}.html` where `{n}` is a counter.

 ## CLI